 - Warranty: 5 years

-Why I Don’t Recommend the Whiskey Still
+Why I Don’t Recommend the Grill

 The major problem with this smoker is capacity.
 The 18 inch grates just are not that large and most folks will only want to use two of them.
 Here is a look at how much Pit Boss says you can fit in this smoker.